uclaacm/hackschool-f20/session-1-intro-to-html-css/README.md

 that word bold, etc. Similarly, we use "tags" in HTML to mark different parts of our documents.
 These tags are used to describe the **structure** and **content** of a page.

-> HTML tags do not describe the style or appearance of a page, that's the job
-> of CSS.
-Why have this separation?
-There are several reasons, including the following:
->
-> - Different users have different devices/displays which may require the content to be formatted differently
-> - Some people use screen readers, and HTML tags provide useful contextual and structural information

 ### What does HTML look like?